leeveshkamboj/UrlShortener/README.md

 ## How add g-recaptcha
 1. Goto [this site](https://www.google.com/recaptcha/admin/create).
 2. Fill the form and copy Site Key and Secret Key.
-3. Add them in .env file click this:-
+3. Add them in .env file like this:-
 ```
 SITE_KEY=Your Site Key
 SECRET_KEY=Your Secret Key